 About Hallwyl Museum

 Today, the Hallwyl Museum holds a diverse collection ranging from 19th and early 20th century household objects to paintings by great masters such as Pieter Faes.
-Guided tours are available as are audio guides, which you can download online to your MP3 player.
+Guided tours are available as are audio guides for visitors to enjoy.

 Although not one of the most well known attractions in Stockholm, the Hallwyl Museum does offer an interesting insight into life in early 20th century Stockholm.

 Getting to Hallwyl Museum

 The Hallwyl Museum is located at No.4 Hamngatan, in the heart of central Stockholm.